shockbs/pollcord/README.md

 ```
 you can only have up to 10 answers per poll
 ### messageOptions (array)
-you can also add content, embeds, components etc
+you can also add content, embeds, components, files etc
 ```js
 import { EmbedBuilder, ActionRowBuilder, ButtonBuilder, ButtonStyle } from "discord.js"
 const messageOptions = {